 - Scan the map to see fares from select cities.
 Don’t forget to zoom in to see more destinations.

 - Comparison shop between the local airports there – LaGuardia, JFK and Newark – to find the best deal.

 If you have some flexibility in your trip dates, click on the Price Graph to find a time when fares are even cheaper.

 Clark says now is the time to book your European trip.
-To save money, fly out of New York.
+If the flights from your home city are beyond your budget, try flying out of New York.

 “It’s just ridiculous how much money you can save right now,” he says.
-“There’s just so much airline competition in New York that doesn’t exist anywhere else in the United States. and the price gap is much larger than it’s ever been.”
+“There’s just so much airline competition in New York that doesn’t exist anywhere else in the United States.”

 Want to save big on travel?
 Follow Clark’s #1 travel rule.